grihabor/biopython/doc/install/Installation.rst

 containing this so you can test your installation and learn how to use it.

-.. sec:windows_install:

 Installing from source on Windows
 ---------------------------------

 This section deals with installing the source (i. e. from git or from a source zip file) on a Windows machine.
-Much of the information from the UNIX install applies here, so it would be good to read section \ `5.2 <#sec:unix_install>`__ before starting.
+Much of the information from the UNIX install applies here, so it would be good to read section [sec:unix\_install] before starting.
 You will need a suitable C compiler.
 What you choose may depend on your version of Python.

 For Python 2.6 we currently use Microsoft’s free VC++ 2008 Express Edition from , installation of this is pretty simple.
 Then go to the